Schedule a Meeting

 Scheduling Limits

-- Availability per day— choose which day, and which times of day the meeting can be booked
+- Availability per day — choose which days and times of day the meeting can be booked.

-- Select an existing Meeting Reminder Automation to send out to contacts that have scheduled using this meeting booking link
+- Automatic Reminders — select an existing Meeting Reminder Automation to send to contacts who book using this link.

 Advanced Settings